dirkkelly/dirkkelly/content/2017/12/30-2017-ben-howard-anthem.md

 2017 hasn't been a good year, let's face it, 2018 won't be better.

-After suffering internally for decades, seeking help, working hard, and greiving immensely, **I'm still here**.
+After suffering internally for decades, seeking help, working hard, and greiving immensely, I'm still here.

 I'm still here as a lot of other people in my life come to understand the position that we're in as a species, to realize the challenges that threaten our survival.